aleksei089/PDE4422_Group_Project/README.md

 ```
 roslaunch turtlebot3_manipulation_moveit_config moveit_rviz.launch
 ```
-4. To Drive TurtleBot3 (in a new terminal):
+4. To Drive a TurtleBot3 (in a new terminal):
 ```
 roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
 ```